-For example, a big part of my blog used to be posts that simply shared what I was up to lately.
+For example, a few years ago, a big part of my blog used to be posts that simply shared what I was up to lately.
 I’d share tons of photos and recaps of “life lately” but guess what?

 No one cared.

 Well … I take that back!
 My family and friends enjoyed reading those posts, but that was about it, if I’m being honest.
 In most cases, you can’t create a profitable business based off a purpose that is centered around you.

 My blog (which I turned into an online business) started gaining traction when I made sure that my purpose (and all of my content) was focused on providing value to others.
 (In my case specifically, helping creative entrepreneurs start and grow epic online businesses!)

 Ideally, you want your purpose to not only provide mega value to others, but for it to be something that you’re really freak’in good at and passionate about!

 So … what to do about it?